Simple Tests Can Evaluate Health Risk

 Another test you can do is called Body Mass Index or BMI.
 A team of British researchers studied 7,700 men for 15 years to determine what constitutes the perfect balance.
 Remind me to become a British researcher; that sounds like an easy job!

 The formula calculates your weight-to-height ratio.
 It is a measure of general fitness and health.
 The goal is to have the ratio, or Body Mass Index (BMI) equal about 22, although it should be noted that anything under 25 (and over 18) is considered healthy.

 What those British researchers found was that the lowest combined rate of heart disease, diabetes, strokes, and even death occurred in men whose BMI was between 20 and 23.9.
 Once your BMI gets higher than that, disease and death rates start rising about 10 percent per index point - or about every six to eight pounds for most people (depending on height).

 Women, please note: Later research was done that showed women could use the same BMI formula as men.

 Weight on a Scale

 Schedule a physical with your doctor or health care provider.
 Your doctor will evaluate your BMI, waist measurement, and other vital signs.
-If you are overweight remember that even a small weight loss (just 10 percent of your current weight) will help to lower your risk of developing heart disease, hypertension and even some cancers.
+If you are overweight, remember that even a small weight loss (just 10 percent of your current weight) will lower your risk of developing heart disease, hypertension and even some cancers.

 Once your doctor has cleared you, join a gym, sign-up for yoga or study martial arts.
 Get a personal trainer, dietitian or nutritionist.
-Make a resolution that six months from now you are going to make some kind of physical improvement in your body and I'm not talking about plastic surgery!
+Resolve that six months from now, you will make some kind of physical improvement in your body, and I'm not talking about plastic surgery!
 What are you waiting for, the winning lotto ticket?
 Do it NOW!

 Call for a FREE Consultation (305) 296-3434